wdv4758h/Aero/README.md

 and if there is a **ng-** after **data-** (which means **data-ng-**) means it is the custom data attributes defined by AngularJS.

+In the HTML template, you may see something like **{% extends 'other/template' %}**, it tells the template engine to "extends" this template with another template, so that we may have another template that contains the general HTML structure with some blocks (**{% block 'blockname' %}**) defined inside.
+The child template will have some blocks also, and we will write some extra content in the blocks, then the template engine will put these blocks into the blocks which have the same block name in the extended template.

 ### CSS

 All the CSS files are put in static/css/ directory.